 2. This board, chaired by the VCD commander, will convene once a month.

 3. The board will consist of the following: A chairperson (VCD commander), one (1) captain, one (1) lieutenant (assigned to a law enforcement or criminal investigations function), one (1) field training officer (FTO), and one (1) union representative.

 4. The Department Safety Officer will present to the board all fleet crashes that have been determined to be at fault for their review.

 5. After review, the board will determine any remedial action to be taken regarding the fleet crash as set forth in this policy.

 6. If the board determines a fleet crash had additional department or patrol policy violations, they will be referred to the Internal Affairs Division (IAD) by the chairperson.

-The following censures, consisting of letters of reprimand or disciplinary action, will be taken against employee drivers that are involved in one or more at-fault crashes during a twenty-four (24) month period.
+A. The following censures, consisting of letters of reprimand or disciplinary action, will be taken against employee drivers that are involved in one or more at-fault crashes during an twenty four (24) month period.

 If the circumstances of the “at-fault fleet” are flagrant or the amount of damage to the “other than county-owned vehicle or property” is high, those factors may be considered in determining the proper remedial action to be rendered.

-All employees involved in an at-fault fleet that results in $400 or more in property damages, shall take the Driver Safety Course within ninety (90) days of receiving notification from legal, unless waived by the Sheriff or his designee.
+All employees involved in an at-fault fleet that results in $400 or more in property damages, will take the Driver Safety Course within ninety (90) days of receiving notification from legal, unless waived by the Sheriff or his designee.
 If the employee fails to attend the course within ninety (90) days, they may lose take home privileges for six (6) months.

 It will be the Bureau Major’s responsibility to ensure training has been completed.
 Class rosters for personnel attending and completing the Driver Safety Training will be emailed to the Bureau Majors to place in the employee’s personnel file.
 Any non-adherence to the order must be documented and placed in the employee’s personnel file.